dmxt/dmxt-blog/content/blog/execute-apps-from-cli/index.md

 **Your filename will be your command.** When creating a new file inside `usr/local/bin`, you're creating a command for you to evoke and your command will be your filename.
-A file `webstorm` will make `webstorm .` executive, a file `winner` will make `winner .` executive.
+A file `webstorm` will make `webstorm .` executive, an app `winner` will make `winner .` executive.

 # Step-to-step guide